-Roosevelt students who are newcomers to the language (CELDT Beginning Level), will receive support through our Literacy Coach and Literacy Interventionist, and access to all intervention software
+Roosevelt students who are newcomers to the language (ELPAC Beginning Level), will receive support coordinated by our Instructional Coach and access to intervention software.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.